DIRECTIVE NO. 2 OF THE HAMILTON COUNTY HEALTH OFFICER EFFECTIVE SEPTEMBER 8, 2020

 4. Businesses shall not allow anyone to enter or remain in their establishment unless they are wearing a facial covering and no business shall serve anyone without a facial cover unless seated and eating or drinking consumables served by the establishment or unless that person expressly notifies the business that they have an aforementioned exemption.

 5. Any business failing to enforce this Directive or person refusing to leave an establishment when requested due to no facial covering will be subject to civil citations for their violation of this Directive as well as criminal sanctions.

 6. All businesses shall post signage in a place visible to those entering to remind customers of this requirement.
 Sample wording will be provided in digital format by the Hamilton County Health Department.

-7. Weddings and funerals held on private property are exempt from the requirement, but highly encouraged to abide by appropriate public health measures such as masks, social distancing and recommended personal hygiene.
-Routine business activities of funeral and wedding businesses shall not be exempt.
+7. Wedding and funeral religious services held on private property are exempt from the requirement, but highly encouraged to abide by appropriate public health measures such as masks, social distancing and recommended personal hygiene.
+Routine business activities and non-religious portions of funerals and weddings, such as receptions and viewings shall not be exempt.

 8. Voting sites for the purpose of voting or administering an election are exempt but encouraged to abide by appropriate public health measures such as masks, social distancing and recommended personal hygiene.

-9. Properties belonging to and under the jurisdiction of the Hamilton County Department of Education will be exempt and allowed to follow their own policies.
+9. Properties belonging to and under the jurisdiction of the Hamilton County Department of Education and properties belonging to private schools will be exempt and allowed to follow their own policies.

 10. Violations of this Directive by businesses and/or individuals shall be punishable by citation issued by the Hamilton County Health Department and/or criminally by local law enforcement as a Class C misdemeanor.